 Ingestion of garbage, toxins, or foreign object

 Sometimes the reason behind puppy diarrhea is simple.
-Stress can cause diarrhea in dogs just like it does in humans, and puppyhood is certainly a stressful time.
+Stress is a huge cause of diarrhea in dogs just like it does in humans, and puppyhood is certainly a stressful time.
 Your puppy is constantly meeting new people and exploring new things, and adjusting to the routine of your household is sometimes enough to trigger stress-related diarrhea by itself.

 Young puppies are prone to parasites.
-Whether they are born with parasites or pick them up from the environment, parasites like roundworms, hookworms, whipworms, coccidia, and giardia all cause diarrhea in puppies.
+They pick them up from the environment easily (especially curious puppies).
+Parasites like roundworms, hookworms, whipworms, coccidia, and giardia all cause diarrhea in puppies.

 Puppies eat things that they are not supposed to.
 From garbage, toxic cleaning products, table food, stool, dirt, to poisonous plants, if your puppy can reach it, chances are he’ll try and eat it.
 Consuming garbage, especially garbage full of food, often leads to puppy diarrhea, and in some cases can cause blockages that require veterinary intervention to resolve.